ooddle

 The runners who get faster year after year are not necessarily the ones training harder.
 They are the ones whose breathing has been quietly improving the whole time.

-Most runners think about pace, distance, and form.
+Many runners think about pace, distance, and form.
 Few think about breathing.
 Yet breathing is one of the highest-leverage variables in running performance.
 It affects oxygen delivery, lactate clearance, gait stability, and rate of perceived exertion.
 Get it right and easy paces feel easier.
 Get it wrong and you spend years working harder for the same results.

 The Science Behind Running Breathing

 At rest, you breathe about 12 to 16 times per minute.
 During hard running, that climbs to 40 or more.
 The mechanics matter.
 Shallow chest breathing limits oxygen exchange and recruits accessory muscles that should not be working.
 Diaphragmatic breathing uses the most efficient muscle for the job and engages the core for gait stability.
+Many runners who switch to diaphragmatic breathing find their easy pace drops by 30 to 60 seconds per mile within a few months at the same heart rate.

 Breathing rhythm also matters for gait.
 Studies show that runners who synchronize breath to footstrike have lower injury rates, particularly on the side that bears the foot opposite the exhale.
-A 3:2 pattern (inhale 3 steps, exhale 2 steps) shifts the side stress alternates rather than always landing on the same side.
+A 3:2 pattern (inhale 3 steps, exhale 2 steps) shifts which side the stress alternates rather than always landing on the same side.

 How to Do It (Step by Step)